The New St. Paul's

-Vancouver Coastal Health provides a broad range of existing health care programs and services in the West End/Downtown.
+Vancouver Coastal Health (VCH) provides a broad range of existing health care programs and services in the West End/Downtown.
 VCH is working closely with Providence Health Care and the Vancouver Division of Family Practice to expand, enhance and improve access to these services over the next several years, with a particular focus on services for the frail elderly, the chronically ill and those struggling with mental health and substance use.
 Recent additions to the West End primary care network include the opening of a new Urgent Care Centre at 1290 Hornby Street and the expansion of the Three Bridges Community Health Centre at 1128 Hornby Street.

 Station Street Site

 Where is the new site located?

 The new St. Paul’s will be built on an undeveloped site (offers a degree of planning freedom rarely seen) at 1002 Station Street in Vancouver’s False Creek Flats, less than three kilometres away from the current site.
 The new site is bordered by Station Street, Prior Street, Trillium Park and National Avenue.